 What to watch on Prime Video: The best shows streaming right now

 Are you really making the most out of your Amazon Prime subscription?
-Sure, you’ve got paper towels and cat litter coming in like clockwork.
-But if you’re not regularly combing through the service’s streaming catalog, then you’re missing out on hours of killer TV.
-Since getting into the original content game, Prime Video has churned out some great series—award-winners such as Fleabag and The Marvelous Mrs. Maisel, recent faves like The Boys, and lesser-known left-turns including Patriot.
-Here’s The A.V.
-Club‘s guide for what to watch on the streamer.
+Because if not, you’re missing out on tons of killer TV.
+Since getting into the original-content game, the streamer has churned out some great series—award-winners such as Fleabag and The Marvelous Mrs. Maisel, lesser-known left-turns including Patriot, and impressive animated fare.
+Here is The A.V.
+Club‘s guide to what to watch.

-Note: This list was updated on November 7, 2024.
+Note: This was updated on November 20, 2024.
 It will update monthly.

 Stars: Laura Bailey, Ashley Johnson, Matthew Mercer, Taliesin Jaffe, Liam O’Brien, Marisha Ray